PatrickBaus/Arduino-TMP1075/README.md

   setAlertPolarity(const bool isHigh=false)
 ```
 ___Arguments___
 * `isHigh` [bool] : Setting this to true causes the alert pin to float high (using an external pull-up resistor) in case of an alert.
 Setting it to false will cause the pin to be pulled low in case of an alert.
-By default the alert pin will be pulled low.
+By default, the alert pin will be pulled low.

 ```c
   bool getAlertPolarity();